kstrafe/Cxy/documentation/cxyr/3 - Function Declaration.md

 That's actually really neat and useful.
 Yeah.
 Let's make it this way.

+Addendum:
+I have discovered that it's not really that neat.
+It requires a grammar change that I don't seem to be able to like.
+The worst case for the current grammar is to force the following:

+	var float height = sin(:pi);

+Where no name in front of the : designates the standard 'in' argument.

+	integrateNumericallySimpsons(
+		: lambda [](double out : double in){ Math.exp(-in*in); },
+		elements: 800,
+		from: -1,
+		to: 1
+	);

 ===

 *Conclusion*: Function signatures are to be written in the following form.